To engage Mark Simpson for a concert, please call us on: +44 (0)20 7379 8477 or contact us

 At the age of 17 Mark Simpson became the 1st ever winner of both the BBC Young Musician of the Year & BBC Proms/Guardian Young composer of the Year Competitions.
 The BBC commissioned him to write the opening work for the 2012 Last Night of the Proms.

-Born in 1988 in Liverpool, in 2006 at the age of 17 Mark Simpson became the first ever winner of both the BBC Young Musician of the Year and BBC Proms/Guardian Young composer of the Year Competitions.
+Born in Liverpool, in 2006 at the age of 17 Mark Simpson became the first ever winner of both the BBC Young Musician and BBC Proms/Guardian Young Composer of the Year Competitions.
 Now emerging as a major new voice, both as a composer and clarinettist, in 2012 Mark was selected for representation by Young Classical Artists Trust (YCAT) and in 2014 won a prestigious Borletti-Buitoni Trust Fellowship Award.

-As a clarinettist Mark has appeared as soloist with the Royal Liverpool Philharmonic (Vassily Petrenko), Northern Sinfonia (Yan Pascal Tortelier), BBC Philharmonic (Gianandrea Noseda), City of London Sinfonia, Manning Camerata, BBC Concert Orchestra, Oxford Philomusica and the Cambridge Philharmonic Orchestra.
-In 2008 he was a soloist in the BBC Last Night of the Proms in Hyde Park.
-Further afield he has given recitals at the Festspiele Mecklenburg-Vorpommern, BeethovenFest in Bonn, Denver Colorado as a Lakewood Music Scholar, and toured the Middle East.
-During 2009/10 he was artist in residence with the Northern Chamber Orchestra.
+As a soloist Mark has appeared with the Royal Liverpool Philharmonic (Vassily Petrenko), Northern Sinfonia (Yan Pascal Tortelier), BBC Philharmonic (Gianandrea Noseda), City of London Sinfonia, BBC Concert Orchestra and Northern Chamber Orchestra, among many others.
+Concert appearances include recitals at major venues and festivals including Wigmore Hall, Royal Festival Hall, the Cheltenham, Lammermuir, Spitalfields and Ryedale Festivals, the Festspiele Mecklenburg-Vorpommern, BeethovenFest in Bonn, and Denver Colorado as a Lakewood Music Scholar.

-Mark has had his compositions performed by some of the country’s leading orchestras and ensembles.
-In 2008 he wrote ‘Threads’ for the National Youth Orchestra, Nur Musik for oboe and ensemble commissioned by Ensemble 10/10, and ‘A mirror-fragment...’ for orchestra commissioned by the Royal Liverpool Philharmonic Orchestra.
-In 2011 the Aronowitz Ensemble performed his Los Proverbios at the Royal Concergebouw and in 2012 the Meiningen Symphony Orchestra performed ‘A mirror-fragment…’ in Germany.
-He has also written for the pianist Richard Uttley and the Mercury Quartet and in 2010 won the Royal Philharmonic Society’s Composition Award for which he wrote Lethe for trombone and ensemble performed at the Royal Festival Hall.
+Mark has had his compositions performed by leading orchestras and ensembles including the National Youth Orchestra, Royal Liverpool Philharmonic Orchestra, the Aronowitz Ensemble and the Meiningen Symphony Orchestra.
+In 2010 won the Royal Philharmonic Society’s Composition Award for which he wrote Lethe for trombone and ensemble performed at the Royal Festival Hall.